Asheville North Carolina

 From the start of the depression through the 1980s, economic growth in Asheville was slow.
 During this time of financial stagnation, most of the buildings in the downtown district remained unaltered.
 As a result, Asheville has one of the most impressive, comprehensive collections of Art Deco architecture in the United States.

-In 1959, the City Council would purchase property partially located in neighboring Henderson County for the development of Asheville Regional Airport.
-The North Carolina General Assembly would pass a bill that would to redesign the boundaries of Buncombe and Henderson to include the proposed airport property entirely in Buncombe, allowing Asheville to annex the complete site.
+In 1959, the City Council purchased property partially located in neighboring Henderson County for the development of Asheville Regional Airport.
+The North Carolina General Assembly passed a bill to redraw the boundaries of Buncombe and Henderson counties to include the proposed airport property entirely in Buncombe, allowing Asheville to annex the complete site.

 The last passenger train to serve Asheville, a coach-only remnant of the Southern Railway's Carolina Special, made its last run on December 5, 1968.